pinyin/tween-here/README.md

 ```
 container.scrollTop = 100
 ```
+Content will then jump to a new position.
 What if you want it to scroll smoothly?

-With TweenHere, you can add a animation within two lines:
+With TweenHere, you can add an animation within two lines:
 ```
 const snapshot = getTweenState(content) // get position of scrolled content
 container.scrollTop = 100